Nissan Violet: T11 series (1981–1986)

 Nissan-Datsun New Zealand occasionally imported later generation Violets and other models for evaluation, or imported a small production run if additional import licences became available (there was a trading scheme enabling importers to trade unused annual license allocations with each other).
 One highly specified, five-door, third generation, front-drive model with automatic transmission - and then-rare air conditioning - was imported for an international distributors' conference held in NZ in 1981 and was later used by a company executive's wife before being resold through the company's own dealer network.
 There was also a small later shipment of cars for public sale (this time without a/c) but, as usual with low-volume imports of this type by Nissan and rivals, most were presold before the ship docked.
 A number of Stanzas also arrived as used imports from Japan in the late 1980s.

 In Indonesia, the T11 Stanza 1.6 L was a popular car taxi in the mid-1980s.

 The facelifted Japanese models have an upright nose, similar to that of the Bluebird U11 series.
 The Stanza was available in Japan at Nissan Satio Store locations, while its badge engineered companion was sold as the Violet Liberta five-door hatchback from 1981-1982, then replaced by the smaller Pulsar based Liberta Villa three-door hatchback.
 The Violet Liberta was sold at Nissan Cherry Store locations but only as a five door hatchback.

-1985 facelift Nissan Stanza GL in the USA.
+1985 facelift Nissan Stanza GL in the US.

-1985 facelift Nissan Stanza GL in the USA.
+1985 facelift Nissan Stanza GL in the US.

 The Auster was a higher specification and sportier version of the Stanza for the Japanese domestic market, with the emphasis towards a younger demographic.
 The three-door hatchback Auster GT-ES was equipped with a five-speed manual transmission.
 Various trim packages were labeled, 1600 CS-X, Auster JX, GS-X Extra, and the 1800 GS-L Super Saloon.
 The Auster was exclusive to Nissan Prince Store locations, as a lower cost alternative to the Skyline, but was slightly larger than the Nissan Langley.

 The Stanza T11 series was the only time in the US market that a Nissan was rated more-reliable than the Toyota Camry, between 1983 and 1986, according to 1983-1986 Consumer Reports magazine.
 In early years, Toyota had major problems with the Camry's mufflers.
 Since 1987, Nissan have again fallen behind to Toyota and Honda in reliability.

 The Stanza nameplate was discontinued in Europe after the 1986 model year, and rebadged as a "Bluebird."